Accounts receivable: It’s simple until it’s not.

-When you settle on a payment solution, it should come with a guided onboarding process to train your team on how to get the most out of your software.
-Implementation should be easy, but it should also show you ways to automate your accounts receivable process in ways you may not have identified.
+When you settle on a software solution, it should come with a guided onboarding process to train your team on how to get the most out of your software.
+Implementation should be easy, but it should also show you ways to automate your accounting process in ways you may not have identified.
 Make sure your chosen software company comes with experts who know their stuff.

 Tips to streamline your accounts receivable automation

-After you’ve chosen automation software that fits your criteria, you’ll enter the implementation phase.
-Here’s a list of quick tips that will optimize the automation process even further to make sure your team is as efficient as possible:
+After you've chosen the right accounts receivable software that fits your criteria, you'll enter the implementation phase.
+Here's a list of quick tips that will optimize the automation process even further to make sure your accounts receivable team is as efficient as possible:

 1. Involve your accounting department.

-Train everyone who will touch your automation software.
+Train everyone who will touch your accounts receivable software.
 Set up appropriate permissions within your software to give everyone the access they need to do their job and/or provide approvals.

 2. Ensure seamless integration of tech stack.

 Don't create additional data silos with software that stands alone.
 Make sure your chosen accounts receivable software is part of a whole ecosystem of APIs that allow for auto-reconciliation of master accounts.